 - I left exposure and contrast at 0.
 The image is well-exposed, and I'll adjust contrast later in Photoshop.

 - Shadows to +52.
-Although the histogram was well-exposed, I felt that some of the shadows were a little dark.
+Although the histogram was well-exposed, I felt that some of the shadows were a little dark and took this opportunity to recover them.

 - I left the white and black points at 0.

 - Clarity to +76.
 I don't normally take clarity this high, but for stars a bit of extra clarity can help define the smaller ones.
 Clarity is essentially local contrast.
-Some images can also benefit from brushing in a bit of extra clarity in the sky, but be careful about pushing clarity too high as it can increase visible noise.
+Some images can also benefit from brushing in a bit of extra clarity in the sky, but be careful about pushing clarity too high as it can increase visible noise as well as haloing artifacts.

 - Vibrance to 0.
 I don't use Vibrance very often in Lightroom, as I prefer to mask it to specific areas in Photoshop if needed.